Pauline Lucca

-Pauline Lucca (25 April 1841 – 28 February 1908), born Maria Pauline von Wallhoffen, was an Austrian operatic dramatic soprano.
+Pauline Lucca (25 April 1841 – 28 February 1908), married Maria Pauline von Wallhoffen, was an Austrian operatic dramatic soprano.

 Born in Vienna, she showed a remarkable talent for singing from childhood and at eight years old became a voice student of M. Walter.
 Not long after, her parents lost all their property, forcing her to abandon her studies.
 She continued her education as a young teenager with Otto Uschmann and Richard Lewy in Vienna, but was too poor to continue her studies and so joined the chorus of the Vienna State Opera in 1856.